 The best Pokémon teams for the Premier Ultra League

-- Nidoqueen: Poison jab (fast move), earth power, and poison fang
+- Nidoqueen (Shadow): Poison jab (fast move), earth power, and poison fang

-- Primeape: Counter (fast move), night slash, and close combat
+- Primeape: Counter (fast move), close combat, and night slash

 - Scrafty: Counter (fast move), foul play, and power-up punch

-- Shadow Swampert: Mud shot (fast move), hydro cannon, and earthquake
+- Steelix: Dragon tail (fast move), crunch and earthquake